English

 Punctuation and Grammar

-KS1 and 2 pupils are taught punctuation and grammar explicitly in discrete lessons, in line with progression documents.
-This knowledge is then consolidated and revised during application in writing lessons.
-In KS2, pupils are prompted to consider how grammatical features and punctuation are used for clarity and effect.
+Punctuation and grammar are taught explicitly in discrete lessons across KS1 and KS2, following clear progression documents.
+This knowledge is then applied and revisited during writing lessons.
+In KS2, pupils are encouraged to consider how grammatical choices and punctuation shape clarity, precision, and effect.

-Pupils engage with stimulus texts to inspire writing, while grammar and punctuation are taught separately and reinforced in practice.
-Discussions, teacher modelling, and scaffolds support sentence construction.
+In Key Stage 1, stimulus texts motivate pupils to write, while grammar and punctuation learning is reinforced through application.
+Teacher modelling, discussion, oral composition and scaffolds support sentence construction.
 In Year 1, pupils sequence sentences and apply phonics to spelling.
-By the end of year 2, they will have develop their ability to transcribe with increasing fluency as they start to write narrative, recounts, non-fiction and poetry.
-By the end of KS1, they have developed vocabulary, sentence structures, and punctuation, preparing them for KS2 writing.
+By the end of Year 2, pupils write with increasing fluency across narrative, recounts, non-fiction, and poetry, developing vocabulary, sentence structures, and punctuation ready for KS2.

 Editing